Traveling Abroad?

 Confidence0.95

-Update CycleAnnual
+Update cycleAnnual

 Travelers to Comoros should be aware of significant health risks, particularly from mosquito-borne diseases.
 Malaria is prevalent throughout the islands year-round, and prophylaxis is strongly recommended.
 Dengue and Chikungunya are also present, making diligent mosquito bite prevention – including using insect repellent, wearing long sleeves and pants, and sleeping under mosquito nets – absolutely essential.